 Israel Ruiz has been the Executive Vice President and Treasurer at Massachusetts Institute of Technology (MIT), a private research university of science and technology, since 2011.
 In this role, Mr. Ruiz oversees all principal administrative and financial functions of MIT.
 Prior to his current role, Mr. Ruiz served as the Vice President for Finance for MIT from 2007 to 2011 and as a principal for MIT’s Office of Budget and Financial Planning from 2001 to 2007.
 Mr. Ruiz’s qualifications include, among other factors, his financial and accounting expertise and experience in the areas of business management and operations.

-Alan G. Spoon serves as Chairman of the Board.
-Mr. Spoon has served on Danaher’s Board of Directors since 1999.
-He has served as Partner Emeritus of Polaris Partners, a company that invests in private technology and life science firms, since January 2015.
-Mr. Spoon has been a partner at Polaris since May 2000, and served as Managing General Partner from 2000 to 2010.
-Mr. Spoon is also a member of the board of directors of each of IAC/InterActiveCorp., Match Group, Inc. and Cable One, Inc. In addition to his leadership role at Polaris Partners, Mr. Spoon previously served as president, chief operating officer and chief financial officer of one of the country’s largest, publicly-traded education and media companies, and has served on the boards of numerous public and private companies.
+Alan G. Spoon has served as Fortive’s Chairman of the Board since 2016.
+In addition, Mr. Spoon served as a Partner of Polaris Partners, a company that invests in private technology and life science firms, from 2000 to 2018, including as Managing General Partner from 2000 to 2010 and as Partner Emeritus from 2015 to 2018.
+Mr. Spoon is also a member of the board of directors of each of Danaher Corporation, IAC/InterActiveCorp., Match Group, Inc. and Cable One, Inc. In addition to his prior leadership role at Polaris Partners, Mr. Spoon previously served as president, chief operating officer and chief financial officer of one of the country’s largest, publicly-traded education and media companies, and has served on the boards of numerous public and private companies.
 His public company leadership experience gives him insight into business strategy, leadership and executive compensation and his public company and private equity experience give him insight into technology trends, acquisition strategy and financing, each of which represents an area of key strategic opportunity for Fortive.